Vazelon Monastery: Architecture

-Vazelon in society
+In society

 Vazelon Monastery was significant in medieval Anatolia because of its location and wealth.
 Besides being funded by both Byzantine and Komnenian emperors, Vazelon was situated on a road to Trabzon, a historic trading port.
 The monastery was also in the middle of rich, fertile land.
 It controlled the surrounding villages; this too increased its wealth.
 The monastery retained some leverage over nearby villages through the 1890s, during late Ottoman times.

 Vazelon Monastery also saw brief military function.
 During early Byzantine times, Emperor Justinian I used the monastery as a look-out post because of its high altitude in the Pontic mountains.
 At the time, the Byzantines had some conflict with the Persian Empire, whose border was close to Vazelon Monastery.

 Vazelon's primary function, however, was as a religious center.
 It was most likely dedicated to John the Baptist.

 In Byzantine and Trapezuntine times, it was not uncommon for people to donate land to Vazelon Monastery.
 Nuns living in rural areas sometimes owned agricultural properties, such as threshing floors and fields; those with property near Vazelon might cede their land to the monastery.
 In exchange, the nuns received prayers to commemorate their lives and those of their families.
 These women often came from humble backgrounds.
 Generally, donors used the land almost as they had before giving it to the monastery.
 Although plenty of women made dealings with the monastery, they were in the minority.
 Trapezuntine women could inherit property, but men still made the majority of transactions with the monastery.

 In the 13th century, a woman named Zoe Chaldena donated some property to Vazelon Monastery "for the salvation of [our] souls."
 As a result, the names of Chaldena and her husband were inscribed on the monastery's diptychs.
 In late Byzantine times, such donations were believed to ensure a happier afterlife.
 The wealthy and poor alike donated property for this reason.
 Some donated wine instead.

 While some donated land to the monastery in exchange for prayers, others sold their holdings to Vazelon.
 One example was George Gabras, a member of the influential Gabras family.
 He owned property in Matzouka and sold it to the monastery in 1344 or 1345.

 Vazelon remained a center of Greek Orthodox life in the region until it was abandoned in 1922/3.
 Even in 1920, the Maçka district of Trabzon, Turkey was 76% Christian.
 The specific valley containing Vazelon Monastery was 88% Pontian at the same time.
 Vazelon also retained control over much of its wealth and land until 1923.